Getting Started

 - No special scopes are required — a token with no permissions is sufficient

-- Copy the token and paste it into the settings field
+- Copy the token and paste it into the token field, then click Save

 Your token is stored locally on your machine only.
 It is never sent anywhere except to the GitHub API for authentication.